fchoi1/Work-Day-Scheduler/README.md

 ## How to use the password generator

-1. The current day is displayed:
+1. The current day is displayed, you can now add tasks on different days and the data saves!:

     <img src="./assets/images/step1.png" width="500">